Sovereignty of the Philippines: The Katipunan

-On July 7, 1892, the Filipino José Rizal was exiled to Dapitan, Andrés Bonifacio, Teodoro Plata, Ladislao Diwa, and others founded the Katipunan, a secret organization opposed to Spanish rule.
+On July 7, 1892, the day that Filipino leader José Rizal was exiled to Dapitan, Andrés Bonifacio, Teodoro Plata, Ladislao Diwa, and others founded the Katipunan, a secret organization whose goal was to forcibly end Spanish rule.
 Its discovery in 1896 by the Spanish colonial government led to the outbreak of Philippine Revolution.

-An article on the website of the Philippine Government's National Commission for Culture and the Arts asserts that the Katipunan became an "open de facto government" on August 24, 1896.
-Emilio Aguinaldo wrote that the Cabinet conferred on Bonifacio the title Haring Bayan (Sovereign).
-Filipino historian Gregario Zaide also wrote that the Katipunan was a government by itself.
-However, the Katipunan were not recognized by other countries as the legitimate government of the Philippines.
+Upon the outbreak of the Revolution, the Katipunan established early independent governments in the country, with its branches assuming the powers of local government in liberated towns.

-At the Tejeros Convention held by the Katipunan on March 22, 1897, Emilio Aguinaldo was elected to the office of President.
-Bonifacio, as chairman of the convention and Supremo of the Katipunan, voided the convention proceedings, but Aguinaldo (who had not been present at the convention) took his oath of office as President the next day in Santa Cruz de Malabon (present-day Tanza) in Cavite.
-On November 1, 1897, a constitution written by Felix Ferrer and Isabelo Archero established the Republic of Biak-na-Bato, with Aguinaldo as President.
+Upon the complete liberation of the province of Cavite, the Tejeros Convention was held by the two dominant Katipunan branches, the Magdiwang and Magdalo to establish a new revolutionary government.
+Emilio Aguinaldo was elected to the office of President.
+Bonifacio, as chairman of the convention and President of the Katipunan, voided the convention proceedings, but Aguinaldo (who had not been present at the convention) took his oath of office as President the next day in Santa Cruz de Malabon (present-day Tanza) in Cavite.
+A leadership conflict ensued, culminating in the arrest and execution of Bonifacio.
+Aguinaldo continued revolutionary operations through the new government.
+A Spanish offensive that had recaptured Cavite forced Aguinaldo northward to Biak-na-Bato, where, on November 1, 1897, a constitution written by Felix Ferrer and Isabelo Archero established the Republic of Biak-na-Bato, with Aguinaldo as President.

 On December 14–15, 1897, the Pact of Biak-na-Bato suspended the revolution, with Aguinaldo and other Katipunan leaders agreeing to go into voluntary exile abroad.
 General Francisco Makabulos of Tarlac, a Katipunan leader who did not go into exile, established the Central Executive Committee, which was intended to be a provisional government "until a general government in these islands shall again be established."
 This rebel government had a constitution, popularly called the constitution of Makabulos, which provided for an executive committee composed of a President, Vice President and Secretary of the Interior.

 Spanish–American War period

 American hostilities, Aguinaldo's return, Dictatorial government

-After the Philippines became a theater of operations in the Spanish–American War, with hostilities commencing on May 1, 1898 with the Battle of Manila Bay, Aguinaldo and others returned from exile to the Philippines in order to resume their revolution against the Spanish colonial government.
+After the Philippines became a theater of operations in the Spanish–American War, with hostilities commencing on May 1, 1898, with the Battle of Manila Bay, Aguinaldo and others returned from exile to the Philippines in order to resume their revolution against the Spanish colonial government.
 On May 24, in the wake of his military victories, Aguinaldo announced that he was assuming "command of all the troops in the struggle for the attainment of our lofty aspirations, inaugurating a dictatorial government to be administered by decrees promulgated under my sole responsibility...".

 On June 18, he issued a decree formally establishing a Dictatorial Government.
 This was done under the authority of the Biak-na-Bato republic, nullifying orders issued prior to the signing of the Pact of Biak-na-Bato and asserting that the Dictatorial Government was temporary in nature, "... so that, when peace shall have been reestablished and our legitimate aspiration for unrestricted liberty attained, it may be modified by the nation, in which rests the principle of authority."